fingerprintjs/fingerprintjs-pro-server-api-node-sdk/readme.md

 ```

 #### `client.getEvent(requestId: string): Promise<EventResponse>`
-Get events with all the information from each activated product - BotD and Fingerprinting.
+Get events with all the information from each activated product - Bot Detection and Identification.
 ##### Usage
 ```typescript
 client.getEvent("<requestId>")